cloudflare/cloudflare-docs/content/magic-wan/tutorials/sophos-firewall.md

 - Make sure the corresponding tunnel interfaces are up.
 - Make sure routing configuration and route precedence are correctly set on SFOS.
 - Make sure a static back route is added on Cloudflare.
-- Make sure you have added a firewall rule for the specific zone and host or service in SFOS.
+- Firewall rules for specific zones and host or service must be added in SFOS.
 GRE and IPsec belong to the VPN zone.
 - Perform `tcpdump` to check if packets are going through the VPN or GRE tunnel as expected.
 - Perform a packet capture on Cloudflare to see if traffic is reaching the Cloudflare platform.